yfabureh/yfabureh.github.io/README.md

 Method: I used the Pandas Library in order to complete this project and also completed basic summary statistics and one history to complete the project

 **Conclusion**: I was successful in gathering the data I needed, creating a variable key for my data because it was not available to me, dealing with null values, and shaping and joining my different data files together.
 Thank you!

+You can also access the file on its own webpage [here](https://nbviewer.jupyter.org/github/yfabureh/yfabureh.github.io/blob/main/Gambian%20Data%20Project.ipynb).